-‘G(U)ARDEN urban vertical garden
+G(U)ARDEN urban vertical garden

 Urban planners, designers, and environmental and natural science specialists have been brought together to work on the experimental research project to study the interaction between the urban environment and horticulture.
-On the one hand, it’s clear that urban agriculture reduces air pollution, collets runoff and puts it to efficient use, increase the productivity of otherwise unused space, cools the city during periods of high heat.
+On the one hand, it’s clear that urban agriculture reduces air pollution, collects runoff and puts it to efficient use, increases the productivity of otherwise unused space, cools the city during periods of high heat.
 But it is not clear how safe are urban gardens if we talk about food.

 For the purpose of this interdisciplinary research, interior architecture office ‘Annvil’ has established the first urban vertical garden in Riga, Latvia.
 The city garden is made up of local plants obtained from local horticulture centres and nurseries, thereby inviting the city’s residents to grow locally and to conserve natural resources globally.
 It also aims to encourage discussion and stimulate public interest in a sustainable and effective urban environment.

-‘In Latvia there is a lack of scientifically based research on the biochemical composition of vegetables and fruits grown out in the open in the urban environment, and their safety in terms of being used for food.
+‘In Latvia, there is a lack of scientifically based research on the biochemical composition of vegetables and fruits grown out in the open in the urban environment and their safety in terms of being used for food.
 This is especially pertinent regarding areas of Riga with intense traffic and air pollution.
 Only on the basis of the data obtained in the laboratory can we determine the correlation between the degree of pollution in Latvian cities and the amount of harmful substances found in vegetables grown in urban plantings.
 In addition, the vertical cultivation system itself is an innovative technique for Latvia’, explains project team member Irina Sivicka, a researcher and lecturer at the Institute of Soil and Plant Sciences of the Latvia University of Agriculture.
 Architect Ilze Rukmane-Poča (Balta Istaba) is also involved in the development of the project.

-The data obtained as a result of the ‘G(U)ARDEN’ experiment will be carefully analysed and taken into account when creating a series of urban gardens that will take root next year in Latvia’s largest cities, including Riga, Jūrmala, Valmiera, Cēsis, Liepāja and Kuldīga.
+The data obtained as a result of the ‘G(U)ARDEN’ experiment will be carefully analyzed and taken into account when creating a series of urban gardens that will take root next year in Latvia’s largest cities, including Riga, Jūrmala, Valmiera, Cēsis, Liepāja, and Kuldīga.

-The garden has been arranged vertically on four levels and stands at a height of eight metres.
+The garden has been arranged vertically on four levels and stands at a height of eight meters.
 Electrical illumination has been installed so that the garden can also be seen at night.
-Technical construction and scaffolding for the garden was provided by ‘Alfa Rent’.
-‘LVM Sēklas un stādi and Stādaudzētava Blīdene supported the creation of the garden with
+Technical construction and scaffolding for the garden were provided by ‘Alfa Rent’.
+LVM Sēklas un stādi and Stādaudzētava Blīdene supported the creation of the garden with